 There are a total of 38 different map cards in the kit, including two Start cards, six base map cards, and four event map cards.
-The map cards are double sided, so there are actually just 19 separate cards, each with one map card on the front and one on the
+The map cards are double sided, so there are actually just 19 separate cards, each with one map card on the front and one on the back.

-The map cards have interlocking tabs like a jigsaw puzzle to keep them together.
+Like the code cards, the map cards have interlocking tabs like a jigsaw puzzle to keep them together.
 Please note that you either have to use the front sides or the back sides of the map cards at one time, because the tabs will only match up correctly if all of the cards are flipped to their compatible sides.